No matter how hard you train, how dialed in your diet is, or how smartly you supplement, losing weight is a pain in the ass.

 Multiple studies show that synephrine doesn’t increase blood pressure or heart rate like ephedrine, which is why it’s generally considered one of the safest stimulatory weight loss supplements that you can take.

 The bottom line is if you want to lose fat faster without taking a harsher stimulant like ephedrine, then you want to take synephrine.
-That’s why it’s the main ingredient in my fat burner, PHOENIX.
+That’s why it’s the main ingredient in my fat burner, Forge.

 Some Nutritionists Charge Hundreds of Dollars for This Diet "Hack" . . .